Exact Clustering in Tensor Block Model: Statistical Optimality and Computational Limit: Introduction

 \subsection{Organizations}

 The rest of the paper is organized as follows.
 After a brief review of basic tensor algebra in Section \ref{sec:notation}, we introduce the tensor block model and the high-order tensor clustering problem in Section \ref{sec:TBM}.
 Then, the HSC and HLloyd algorithms are proposed to solve this problem in Section \ref{sec:alg}.
-We present the statistical proprieties of the proposed algorithms in Section \ref{sec:theory}.
+We present the statistical proprieties of the algorithms in Section \ref{sec:theory}.
 We study the fundamental statistical and computational limits of high-order clustering in tensor block model in Section \ref{sec:comp-limits}.
 Extensive numerical analyses on simulated data, flight route network data, and online click-through data are presented in Sections \ref{sec: simulation} and \ref{sec:real-data}, respectively.
 Conclusion and discussion are given in Section \ref{sec:discussions}.
-Proof sketches for the main results are provided in Section \ref{sec:proof-sketch} and all detailed proofs are collected in the Supplementary Materials.
+Proof sketches for the main results are provided in Section \ref{sec:proof-sketch}, and all detailed proofs are collected in the Supplementary Materials.
+Codes for running the simulations and real data analyses of this paper are available at \url{https://github.com/Rungang/HLloyd}.